 In the newspaper article, she discusses why there are different outcomes obtained with studies researching if vaping can help people quit.
 Some say they can, others say they don’t.

 She writes, “by randomly assigning people to one intervention or another and measuring the outcome in the same way across both groups, you can rule out alternative explanations for differences between groups.
 The reviews that find e-cigarettes help people quit smoking only include randomized controlled trials.
-The studies (like this one) that find that e-cigarettes stop people from quitting aren’t randomized controlled trials – instead they survey smokers and ask if they are using e-cigarettes.
+The studies that find that e-cigarettes stop people from quitting aren’t randomized controlled trials – instead they survey smokers and ask if they are using e-cigarettes.
 Then, some months later, they ask the same people if they are still smoking.
 We don’t know if the results from these studies reflect the effect of vaping, or if something else about the vapers makes it harder for them to quit.
 For example, it might be reasonable to imagine they are more dependent smokers, which is why they vape as well as use regular cigarettes.
 This would make quitting harder.”

 So even though the studies are of lower quality than we and many would like, i.e. surveys instead of randomized controlled trials, the Cochrane findings are positive.